-At any time, if you require additional information, please do not hesitate to contact us on 03 9670 8868 or admin@ail.edu.au.

-We also welcome your comments.
-Tell us about things we have done well, or could have done better, so we can continue to improve our services to our Learners.
+At any time, if you require additional information, please do not hesitate to contact us on 03 9670 8868 or adminDail.edu.au We also welcome your feedback on our services, so please let us know about things we have done well or could have done better.

-Once again, on behalf of Australian Institute of Language team we welcome you and look forward to working with you.
+Once again, welcome to Australian Institute of Language.
+We are excited to have you join our community and look forward to working with you to achieve your study & career goals.